-such as ammonia, e-kerosene and methanol.
-Currently, these derivatives can't be produced economically by this route, so state support is needed to address demand for very large projects.'
-Initially, the German government has provided €90mn to H2Global in the first round of funding.
+The German government has provided €90mn to H2Global in the first round of funding.
 'Although we have very ambitious targets and the technology is well known, what is missing is the legal and regulatory frameworks,' he remarked.

 'Speed is of the essence', said Valborg Lundegaard, CEO of Aker Carbon Capture, which has been awarded a major carbon capture and storage (CCS) contract for Heidelberg Cement, as part of the Norwegian full-value-chain Longship CCS project, for operation in 2024.
 Valborg noted that Aker has been approached for CCS projects worldwide but is currently focused on Northern Europe.
 Four segments have been prioritised, including cement, where emissions are hard to abate; gas-to-power; bioenergy and blue hydrogen.

-Aker is using the Haldor Topsoe process in partnership with a research institute to make mega-scale hydrogen plants more efficient and has tested carbon capture at a hydrogen plant run by Preem in Sweden.
+Aker is using the Haldor Topsoe process in partnership with a research institute and the LINCCS (linking carbon capture and storage) consortium to make www.energy-inst.org/renewables